 If it was legit she would have no problem giving the address to the company.
 She will not divulge this information as she does not want to be sued for illegal collection tactics.
 Ignore them and move on.

 In a high-education system that is often divided between two and four-year colleges and further segregated between elite and nonelite institutions, it’s not often that a college college is mentioned in the same breath as the Ivy League campus.
 Nor is a two-year college as a training ground for jobs in the so-called creative economy, which includes industries such as design, fashion, and computer gaming that typically require bachelor degrees.

-Even though there may not be a lot you can do about the call, it may be worthwhile to file a complaint with your state attorney general and with the Consumer Financial Protection Bureau.
+Ron – You sure should report this to your local law enforcement.
+There may not be a whole lot you can do but it’s important to file a complaint.
+(You can also file a complaint with your state attorney general and the Consumer Financial Protection Bureau.)

 her company would then move forward in garnishing my salary.
 If I accepted the settlement offer they would contact American Cash Advance and I would receive a paid in full letter from them.
 I have not received any such documentation.
 When I called Ms. Gilbert today to let her know I did not receive the pay in full letter from the original creditor she told me that there was nothing she could do – she did her job and that’s all she had to do and was not interested in helping me.
 I contacted her supervisor, Ms. Martinez (ext.260) and she told me she would look in the matter for me and return my call.
 I paid the amount that I was offered in the settlement because I did not want my employer to be contacted – even though I suspected this was a scam.